AryanChawla1/image-captioning/README.md

 # Image Captioning Project: Flickr8k Data

-This project uses the Flickr8k dataset and the Hugging Face `datasets` library to prepare data for training an image captioning model.
+This project uses the COCO dataset and the Hugging Face `datasets` library to prepare data for training an image captioning model.

-The `prepare_data.py` script downloads the dataset, flattens the five captions per image into single image-caption pairs, and saves them into three optimized Parquet files.
+The `prepare_data.py` script downloads the dataset annotations, flattens the five captions per image into single image-caption pairs, and saves them into three optimized Parquet files.

 ## Setup and Installation